 Best of the Best: Master & Dynamic Wireless active noise-canceling headphones

-When you really need to cancel loud noises for autistic people or even muffle it out with ambient music sound, then the Master and Dynamic MW65 are what you are really looking for.
-Coming with its Bluetooth adaptability, active noise cancellation (ANC) technology, soft padding and low clamping force, the sensory over-ear headphones are a good fit for autistic teenagers who want to reduce noise while at the same time look hip and cool.
+The Master and Dynamic MW65 is what really saved the day for me and my son.
+Coming with its Bluetooth adaptability, active noise cancellation (ANC) technology, soft padding and low clamping force, the sensory over-ear headphones are a good fit that reduce noise while at the same time look hip and cool.

-It utilizes an active noise cancellation technology while at the same time muffling noise using the seals over your ears.
+It utilizes an active noise cancellation technology while at the same time muffling noise using the seals over his ears.